“Management is doing things right; leadership is doing the right things.” – Peter Drucker

 Managers and leaders are expected to apply the principles outlined in Baylor's Leadership Commitments and Core Commitments.
 As stewards of the Baylor mission, our Core Commitments were developed to ensure that these values are maintained at the core of who we are, how we work, and what we aspire to model to the students whom we are called to serve.
 For all those serving in management roles, Leadership Commitments reflect the dedication to uphold the University’s standards of excellence, further the development of our employees, and enhance the ways in which we build our caring community.

-In support of Pro Futuris and Judicious Stewardship, employees identify improvements to increase efficiencies, integrate assessment into decision-making, and continue faculty and staff development.
+In support of Illuminate and judicious stewardship, employees identify improvements to increase efficiencies, integrate assessment into decision-making, and continue faculty and staff development.
 This is accomplished through a collaborative, ongoing process of performance management whereby managers and employees plan for, develop, and evaluate the employee’s work.
 These conversations take place throughout the year, and each spring we engage in a formal process to document this ongoing interaction - the Performance Feedback Process.

 Faculty Evaluation methods vary depending on the type of faculty and tenure.
 Academic Leaders should refer to the Faculty Handbook and coordinate with the Provost's Office.
 In addition, the Provost's Administrative Resources webpage provides a library of documents and links to get started.